 After William's death, his English kingdom was taken over by his son William II Rufus (r.
-1087-1100 CE).
+1087-1100).
 Meanwhile, William's other son, Robert Curthose, took over the family lands in Normandy.
 Both rulers would struggle to keep their respective domains from usurpers and ambitious nobles.
-England and Normandy would only be ruled again by a single monarch from 1106 CE, six years into the reign of Henry I of England (r.
-1100-1135 CE), another son of William the Conqueror.
+England and Normandy would only be ruled again by a single monarch from 1106, six years into the reign of Henry I of England (r.
+1100-1135), another son of William the Conqueror.

 William the Conqueror, then, lived an eventful life of more or less non-stop warfare and travel between England and northern France.
 It is perhaps the subsequent interlocking history of these two countries where we see William's greatest legacy, for good and bad.
 By joining the two together, mixing the ruling elites and greatly increasing trade, the political and cultural repercussions of William's conquest of England would be felt for centuries to come.